cudmore/pie-analysis/video-player/readme.md

 ## To Do (important)

+ - Streamline interface for blinding.
+Make a system where wehen handed to a scorer, they can not activate non-blinded interface (they are locked into blinding).
+Try and add a password to switch between one and the other.
  - [done] Implement second layer of blinding with 'parts' to evenly distribute random chunks through file
  - Update numEvents in video list as we add/delete events
  - Select and go to next event when event is deleted (if next event exists)